I’m an all-in therapist who works as hard as my clients.

 -

 I practice therapy holistically, considering the interconnectedness of mind, body, spirit, and environment.
-I integrate somatic techniques, mindfulness, creative interventions.
-EMDR, and relationally focused therapy to support healing on all levels.
+I integrate somatic techniques, mindfulness, creative interventions, EMDR, and relationally focused therapy to support healing on all levels.
 My goal is to empower clients to connect deeply with themselves and navigate life's challenges from a place of wholeness and self acceptance.

 -